fun things to do with kids in

 Northwest coast - Washington state

 The tip of the Olympic Peninsula, Cape Flattery (named by Captain Cook in 1778), is as far northwest as you can go in the continental United States.
 The drive along the northwestern coast is one of our favorites – sheltered coves, rocks with trees sprouting on top, wildflowers along the side of the road, you just feel as if you’re discovering it for the first time.
-All along Route 112 are turnouts to pristine beaches where the kids can run around, and even in summer, they’re deserted.
+All along Route 112 are turnouts to pristine beaches for kids can run around

 Cape Flattery - A well-maintained trail with boardwalks, railings and wooden observation decks makes the hike to the tip of Cape Flattery easy for kids, even younger ones.
 It’s a little more than half a mile out to end of the headland.
 From the observation decks you’ll see the lonely lighthouse on Tatoosh Island, rocky cliffs like fingers reaching into the ocean, mysterious sea caves, and an endless horizon out to sea.
 There are picnic tables, so bring lunch for a memorable picnic.